 In order for our students to adapt to campus life more comfortably, first-degree relatives, such as parents and siblings, are provided with accommodation in other rooms as decided by the Residence Halls Directorate, for a certain fee.
 However, in times of illness and emergencies, and with the approval of the other students residing in the room and the permission of the Residence Halls Directorate they can be hosted daily in the student's room.

 Students can call the dormitory reception and ask the staff to call for help immediately.
 Additionally, the Cyprus International University Health Center provides all kinds of health and first aid interventions, as well as outpatient services provided by doctors and nurses.
 In cases where students and staff have a physical disability and are unable to go to the health center, health personnel will go to their location and assist them.
-The health center can be reached at 0392 671 1111-2905, during working hours.

 Students who lose their room key or room entry card should go to the reception of the dormitory and inform them.
 Since the student card is also used in the student dining hall, it will be necessary to apply to the Registrar's Office Directorate immediately for a new card.
 A spare of room key can be obtained from the Residence Halls Directorate.